-I regularly get asked for advice about this topic - How to Write a Resignation Letter.
-It is one of those things that you want to do right, but as it isn’t something you do often, it can be a little confusing.
-How do you do it, what do you need to include and how should you put it all together?
+I regularly get asked for advice about this topic.
+It's one of those things that you want to do right, but as it isn’t something you do often, it can be a little confusing.
+How do you do it?
+What do you need to include?
+And how should you put it all together?
 I have all the answers for you, my dear!
 I have even included a download link for a free resignation letter template - today must be your lucky day!

 CLICK THE IMAGE BELOW TO DOWNLOAD YOUR FREE RESIGNATION LETTER TEMPLATE!

 Usually, the person you should resign to is your direct supervisor, though this may be different in your organisation.
 If you are not sure, perhaps you could approach your HR department and ask for advice.
 Otherwise, I would suggest providing your resignation to your manager and asking them if there is anyone else that you need to notify.

 WHAT should you INCLUDE when you write a resignation letter?